Robert Finn (bishop): Coadjutor Bishop and Bishop of Kansas City-Saint Joseph

-Apology for lack of intervention
+Sex abuse scandal

-In May 2011, Finn apologized for his failure to act in a more timely manner in the case of a priest accused of engaging in inappropriate behavior with children.
-Finn told reporters that he failed to read a letter sent to the diocese a year earlier (May 2010) by a Catholic elementary school principal who was reporting numerous instances of inappropriate behavior.
-Finn's admission came five months after the diocese discovered inappropriate pictures of children on the Reverend Shawn Francis Ratigan's computer, and a week after the priest was arrested on child pornography charges.
+In May 2011, Finn apologized for his failure to act in a more timely manner in the case of Reverend Shawn Ratigan, who was accused of engaging in inappropriate behavior with children.
+Finn had received a letter in May 2010 from a Catholic elementary school principal, reporting numerous instances of inappropriate behavior by Ratigan.
+Finn said he failed to read the letter.
+Finn's admission came five months after the diocese discovered inappropriate pictures of children on Ratigan's computer, and a week after he was arrested on child pornography charges.

-Independent investigation

 On June 9, 2011, Finn appointed former U.S. Attorney Todd P. Graves to conduct an independent investigation of diocesan policies and procedures used to address sexual misconduct by church personnel, including Ratigan.
-Graves was the national co-chairman of the U.S. Justice Department's Child Exploitation Working Group.
 Finn also announced the appointment of an independent public liaison and ombudsman.
-In the report issued in September 2011, Graves said the key finding of the investigation was "that Diocesan leaders failed to follow their own policies and procedures for responding to reports" of sexual abuse by clergy.
+In a September 2011 report, Graves said "that Diocesan leaders failed to follow their own policies and procedures for responding to reports" of sexual abuse by clergy.